JorgeSarricolea/Programming-Course/README.md

 The important thing is that it is efficient and functional.
 The main languages we will be looking at are Java and Python.
 I recommend installing them and using VSCode.

-Remember that before starting to program, I recommend starting with the [Introduction to Git and Github](https://github.com/JorgeSarricolea/Programming-Club/edit/main/README.md), which you can find in another repository on my profile.
+Remember that before starting to program, I recommend starting with the [Introduction to Git and Github](https://github.com/JorgeSarricolea/Programming-Club/edit/main/README.md).

 ## Fundamentals